 Paper and pen

 Writing things down on paper fulfills your need to physically write out thoughts and ideas where everything can be captured on the page.
 Pick a notebook specifically for preparing your governance document and record all your notes in there.
-Use loose leaf paper and a folder to hold your paper trail of to-do lists, schedule, meeting agendas, and records of ideas and agreements, as well as rough governance document drafts.
-Once you’re ready, type up your paper terms into a word document for review and signing, saving the notebook/papers for reference on your thought process if you ever need it.
+Use loose-leaf paper and a folder to hold your paper trail of to-do lists, schedules, meeting agendas, records of ideas and agreements, and rough governance document drafts.
+Once you’re ready, type up your paper terms into a Word document for review and signing and save the notebook/papers for reference on your thought process if you ever need it.

 Digital

-Organizing ideas and thoughts into a word document works best for you, where you can quickly format your notes into bulleted lists, group under headings, and share with collaborators for commenting and co-working.
-Set up a digital folder system to house your paper trail, including brainstorming, schedules, meeting agendas, draft terms, and, eventually, the final governance document draft for review and signing.
-Create digital folder systems to house documents by content type: ideas, schedules, meeting agendas, meeting notes, draft terms, and, eventually, the final governance document for review and signing.
+If organizing ideas and thoughts into a Word document works best for you, you can quickly format your notes into bulleted lists, label different groupings and headings, and share with collaborators for comments and co-working.
+You can create digital folder systems to house documents by content type: ideas, schedules, meeting agendas, meeting notes, draft terms, and, eventually, the final governance document to review and sign.

 3) Time management: While our brain power is limited, we can use this fact to our advantage.
-Research shows that taking a break after 30 to 90 minutes of effortful focus can improve problem solving and increase creativity.
-Rather than working on your governance document until you get tired of it, get strategic with your time and optimize your energy levels by taking a 7 to 30 minute break before diving back in.
-Assign a timekeeper to help everyone stay on track as you work through tasks together.
+Research shows that taking a break after 30 to 90 minutes of dedicated focus can improve problem-solving and increase creativity.
+Rather than working on your governance document until you get tired of it, be strategic with your time and optimize energy levels by taking a 7-to-30-minute break before diving back in.
+You can even assign a timekeeper to help everyone stay on track as you work through tasks together.

 Use a timer!
 For more support, try the free online Pomodoro Tracker, which is a time management tool that can be used for any task.
 It includes a clock timer and a customizable task list.
 The timer works in 25 minute increments, called a “pomodoro,” where you can assign multiple pomodoros individual tasks.
 For example, you could work on identifying business priorities for 2 pomodoros = 50 minutes.
 At the end of that time, take a break before starting the timer again.
 Remember, what gets measured gets managed.